 Cell Ranger adds a fifth "Unassigned" category for cells that cannot be confidently assigned to any other state.
 This is done by enforcing a minimum confidence threshold to filter out low confidence assignments, as detailed below in the “Confidence thresholding” section.
 Being more stringent about the minimum confidence necessary to make an assignment results in greater accuracy (lower mis-assignment rate) at the cost of yield (fewer singlets).

 Ultimately barcodes that are classified as Multiplet, Blanks, or Unassigned are filtered out.
-Note that the algorithm cannot filter out homo-multiplets, i.e. multiplets containing only one tag.
+Note that the algorithm cannot filter out multiplets containing only one tag.

 There is an inherent trade-off between yield (number of singlets assigned a single tag) and accuracy (as defined by the rate of mis-assignment).
 Being more stringent about the minimum confidence necessary to make an assignment results in greater accuracy (lower mis-assignment rate) at the cost of yield (fewer singlets).

-For particular datasets of interest, the user may be able to tolerate a higher rate of mis-assignment in order to obtain more singlets to include in their analysis, or desire an even lower rate of mis-assignment at the cost of obtaining fewer singlets.
-Users who are able to analyze their data in data science environments like R or Python can use the assignment probabilities located in the
+For particular datasets of interest, the user may wish to tolerate a higher rate of mis-assignment in order to obtain more singlets to include in their analysis, or a lower rate of mis-assignment at the cost of obtaining fewer singlets.
+As of Cell Ranger 6.0.2, users can adjust the default threshold by changing the

 min-assignment-confidence parameter in the multi config CSV file.